logseq/docs/db-version-changes.md

 * Previous tags should behave like before that an inline tag is entered using `Cmd-Enter`.
     * NOTE: Pressing enter on a `#` input triggers a powerful [new tags](./db-version.md#new-tags) feature.
 * All blocks and pages have created-at and updated-at timestamps!
 With this built-in dimension of time, time powered features are possible.
 *  The [previous tables](https://docs.logseq.com/#/page/tables) including version 2 are replaced by a shadcn based table.
 The new tables have inline editing like spreadsheets by default.
-Currently these tables are seen on pages of properties, new tags and the `All pages` page.
+See [here](./db-version.md#tables) for more.
 * Markdown is the only supported format.
 Org mode file graphs will be able to convert to DB graphs.
-* Zotero integration isn't planned to be a built-in feature and will hopefully moved to a plugin.
+* Zotero integration isn't planned to be a built-in feature and will hopefully be moved to a plugin.

 WIP changes:
-* Queries are to be updated to use the new tables and have more powerful filters.
+* Advanced queries are to be updated to use the new tables and `#Query`.
+Query filters are likely to be changed.
 * Whiteboards are disabled for now and will be enabled later.
 * Flashcards are disabled for now and will be enabled later.
 * Exports only partially work.

 Miscelleanous changes:
+* Embedded pages and blocks look almost the same as other nodes.
+The main indicator of an embed will be an icon to the left of the block.
+* Default date picker now has an input for typing a date in natural language.
 * There is no re-index like in file graphs.
 * For browsers, currently only one tab can be open.
 This is a limitation we hope to remove later.
+* `All Pages` view can toggle between table and list view.

 ### Changes by Feature